AviatrixSystems/Docs/HowTos/avxgw_azurevpngw_site2cloud.rst

 =========================================================
-Site2Cloud (Aviatrix Gateway - Azure VPN Gateway)
+Aviatrix Gateway to Azure VPN Gateway
 =========================================================

 This guide helps you to configure Site2Cloud IPSEC tunnels between an Aviatrix gateway and an Azure "Virtual network gateway"